MR-SAIRAM-7/my_portfolio/README.md

 ﻿# My_portfolio
-This Repo contains my portfolio built using html css and js and is completely build using ai.
+This Repo contains my portfolio built using html css and js and is completely built using ai tools.